bbrandys/aws-resource-inventory/README.md

 1. [Grafana Cloud Account](https://grafana.com/products/cloud/)
 1. Configure the [Athena Plugin](https://grafana.com/grafana/plugins/grafana-athena-datasource/) within your Grafana Cloud Instance

-### Input Parameters for the Config-QuickSight-Visualization Automation Runbook
+### Input Parameters for the Resource-Inventory-Visualization Automation Runbook
 * **ConfigDeliveryChannelName:** (Required) Name of your AWS Config Delievery Channel.
 The default is set to the value of default.
 * **ConfigS3BucketLocation:** (Required) AWS Config S3 Bucket Name, this is the name of your S3 Bucket you currently use for AWS Config. (ie, config-bucket-1234567891)
 * **AutomationAssumeRole:** (Optional) The ARN of the role that allows Automation to perform the actions on your behalf.